 Why do we add essential oils?

 Adding oils creates an even more powerful combination with the elderberry syrup because of several factors.
 The first is that essential oils are SO tiny that they can get into a cell without harming a cell which is why the research on Frankincense (particularly boswellia sacra) is so exciting!
 Secondly, essential oils are not medicine and therefore, work differently with the body, supporting the systems in a completely different manner.
-They are meant to help the body function the way that it was intended instead of masking symptoms and cutting off needed, and often vital, expressions of sickness.
+They are meant to help the body function the way that it was intended which is the approach that I love when at all possible.

 If you want to learn more about essential oils, sign up for our free 5 part masterclass on essential oils HERE!

 A match made in heaven

-Using an essential oil infused elderberry and wolf berry syrup has been a powerful blend for our family.
+Using an essential oil infused elderberry syrup has been a powerful blend for our family.
 The amazing immune supporting properties of the essential oils combined with the antiviral and immune boosting benefits of the elderberry are a match made in heaven!

 Recipe (revised with Instant Pot)

 Prep 5 mins